 Many investors will ask "why should I buy high yield bonds when interest rates are rising?"
 To answer this question, it's important to understand that "the bond market" is not the monolithic asset class many talking heads believe it to be.

-Limited Sensitivity to Changes in US Treasury Yields
+High Yield Bonds Generally Have Less Sensitivity to Changes in US Treasury Yields

 High yield corporate bonds are different from investment grade corporate bonds.
 Individual corporate bonds are different from Treasury bonds and municipal bonds.
 For example, investment grade corporate bond prices can be highly sensitive to changes in US Treasury yields while high yield corporate bond prices generally are not.
 For more discussion on this point, please read our credit spreads blog post, which reviews the different bond price movement drivers for investment grade and high yield corporate bonds.